Dictators vs Democracies

 Your current event may be environmental (e.g., a natural disaster), political (e.g., a gaffe), or social (e.g., a celebrity endorsement); it may impact all (), some (), you (), or none; and, it may do so for better () or worse ().

-You may play or discard projects.
-To play, you trade a cost for a benefit, expressed as a trade-off: cost on the left, benefit on the right, and an arrow between.
+Your projects are visible only to you, until you play them.
+To do so, you trade a cost for a benefit, expressed as a trade-off: cost on the left, benefit on the right, and an arrow between.
 The arrow's direction indicates benefit to you (), help to an ally (), or harm to an adversary ().
-Projects are visible only to you, until you play them, and they are redrawn after your turn.
+Projects are redrawn after your turn.

-You may save or sell your nation's forests ().
-Do so strategically, however, as their value increases by 1 and 1 in the second 100 days (i.e., May, June, July, and August) and again in the last 100 days (i.e., September, October, November, December).
-They are not redrawn.
+Your forests () are a natural wonder to save - for approval - or sell - for take.
+Do so strategically, though, as their value increases by 1 and 1 in the second 100 days (i.e., May, June, July, and August) and again in the last 100 days (i.e., September, October, November, December).
+Forests are not redrawn.

 It's dictators versus democracies.
 You're ready, and good luck!